JaiprakashSahu/Beyondchats/README.md

 # BeyondChats Backend

-A Node.js + Express backend that scrapes the 5 oldest articles from the BeyondChats blog and provides full CRUD REST APIs for article management.
+A Node.js + Express backend that scrapes articles from the BeyondChats blog, enhances them using AI, and provides full CRUD REST APIs for article management.

 ## 📋 Project Overview

+This project consists of two phases:

-This project automatically scrapes articles from [https://beyondchats.com/blogs/](https://beyondchats.com/blogs/), navigates to the last pagination page to find the oldest articles, extracts their full content, and stores them in MongoDB.
-It also exposes RESTful APIs for complete article management.
+**Phase 1:** Automatically scrapes the 5 oldest articles from [https://beyondchats.com/blogs/](https://beyondchats.com/blogs/), navigates to the last pagination page, extracts their full content, and stores them in MongoDB.

+**Phase 2:** Enhances scraped articles by searching Google for top-ranking similar content, scraping reference articles, and using an LLM to rewrite articles with improved structure, SEO, and formatting.

 ## 🛠️ Tech Stack